Rubayet19/personal-api-dashboard/project.md

 - Upload static files to an S3 bucket.
 - Configure CloudFront for global distribution (enable HTTPS, custom domain if desired).

-**Acceptance Criteria for Phase 8:**
-- Users can log in with AWS Cognito.
-- API keys are stored in a real DynamoDB table.
-- Logs appear in CloudWatch.
-- The app is accessible via a public CloudFront URL.

 ## 6. Use Cases & User Stories